Live horse export - BC SPCA

 Live horse export

 Horse meat is eaten in many countries across the globe, including in Canada.
 Yet, Canada is one of the only countries in the world that breeds, raises, and transports horses overseas for slaughter to fill the demand for fresh horse meat.
 Gentle draft horses are raised in poor conditions and are exported by plane on journeys that can take more than 20 hours.
-Since 2013, more than 40,000 horses have been exported out of Canada.
+Since 2013, more than 50,000 horses have been exported out of Canada.
 These horses are purpose bred for export, not sourced from auctions, as the importing countries have strict health standards.
-If live horse export is banned, it will stop the breeding of Canadian horses for this purpose.
+If live horse export is banned, it will stop the breeding of Canadian horses for this specific purpose.
+It does not impact horses sold at auction.

 Across the country, thousands of Canadians continue to speak out against this practice.
 In an April 2024 national poll*, only 22% of Canadians disagree with ending the export of live horses.
 Specifically, 78% of Albertans, one of the provinces that exports horses to Japan, no longer want horses from their province shipped overseas.
 Among Indigenous and First Nations peoples in Canada, 71% agree that this practice should be banned.

 Horses exported for slaughter are raised on feedlots in Western Canada.
 Feedlots are barren plots of land where horses are often not provided shelter or protection from the elements.
-There is minimal veterinary oversight and care provided.
+Minimal veterinary oversight and care are provided.

 Horses in a feedlot in Alberta, Canada.